Transcript #54: PyAnnotate your way to the future

 14:27 It turns out that the built-in way is faster.

-14:32 Okay, that's kind of an interesting piece of trivia, but what's really interesting is this guy wrote an article called why D equals curly braces is faster than D equals dict.
+14:37 But what's really interesting is this guy wrote an article called why D equals curly braces is faster than D equals dict.

-14:45 And he goes through the analysis, and he uses the dis module.
+14:44 And he goes through the analysis, and he uses the dis module.

-14:48 and he goes through and he actually disassembles the line that uses curly braces and the line that uses dict and analyzes why the one is like 20% slower or whatever the numbers turn out to be.
+14:48 And he goes through and he actually disassembles the line that uses curly braces and the line that uses dict

-15:00 - It's fun and nerdy.
+15:00 It's fun and nerdy.

-15:02 It looks like just one extra byte code or something like that.
+15:02 It looks like just one extra bytecode or something like that.

-15:12 And when you're calling a function, it needs to load the global variables and check to see if that function is overridden in the local scope rather than in the major scope.
+15:17 and check to see if that function is overridden in the local scope rather than in the major scope.

 15:30 So it has to kind of load up the state and check it out and then carry on.